Anne Hutchinson: Civil trial: day 2

 During the morning of the second day of the trial, it appeared that Hutchinson had been given some legal counsel the previous evening, and she had more to say.
 She continued to criticise the ministers of violating their mandate of confidentiality.
 She said that they had deceived the court by not telling about her reluctance to share her thoughts with them.
 She insisted that the ministers testify under oath, which they were hesitant to do.
 Magistrate Simon Bradstreet said that "she would make the ministers sin if they said something mistaken under oath", but she answered that if they were going to accuse her, "I desire it may be upon oath."
-As a matter of due process, the ministers would have to be sworn in, but would agree to do so only if the defence witnesses spoke first.

 There were three such witnesses, all from the Boston church: deacon John Coggeshall, lay leader Thomas Leverett, and Cotton.
 The first two witnesses made brief statements that had little effect on the court, but Cotton was questioned extensively.
 When Cotton testified, he tended not to remember many events of the October meeting, and attempted to soften the meaning of statements that Hutchinson was being accused of.
 He stressed that the ministers were not as upset about any Hutchinson remarks at the end of the October meeting as they appeared to be later.
 Dudley reiterated that Hutchinson had told the ministers that they were not able ministers of the New Testament; Cotton replied that he did not remember her saying that.

 There was more parrying between Cotton and the court, but the exchanges were not picked up in the transcript of the proceedings.
 Hutchinson asked the court for leave to "give you the ground of what I know to be true."
 She then addressed the court with her own judgment:

 You have no power over my body, neither can you do me any harm—for I am in the hands of the eternal Jehovah, my Saviour, I am at his appointment, the bounds of my habitation are cast in heaven, no further do I esteem of any mortal man than creatures in his hand, I fear none but the great Jehovah, which hath foretold me of these things, and I do verily believe that he will deliver me out of your hands.
 Therefore take heed how you proceed against me—for I know that, for this you go about to do to me, God will ruin you and your posterity and this whole state.